Child Injuries from Car Accidents in Kansas City, MO

 Determining the Extent of a Child’s Car Accident Injury

-Injuries a child may sustain in a car accident could have a substantial impact on the child’s future because a child’s body and brain are still developing.
+Injuries a child may sustain in a Kansas City car accident could have a substantial impact on the child’s future because a child’s body and brain are still developing.
 The impact of some injuries could result in life-long impairments or disabilities for a child.
 In some cases, it may be impossible to understand the full extent of a car accident injury sustained by a child until years after the crash.

 For this reason, it is crucial that a parent works closely with a Kansas City car accident lawyer to ensure that all potential future damages are included in a car accident settlement for a child.
 Consultation with additional physicians and specialists may be required to determine the full extent of future damages.

 Can Children Receive Compensation for a Car Accident Claim?

-A child does not have the legal standing to file a lawsuit or settle an accident claim.
-However, the child’s parent may pursue an insurance claim or file a personal injury lawsuit on behalf of the child.
+Under Kansas and Missouri law, a child does not have the legal standing to file a lawsuit or settle an accident claim.
+However, the child’s parent may pursue an insurance claim or file a personal injury lawsuit on behalf of the child in both MO and KS.
 A child is entitled to receive compensation for a variety of damages.
 The child’s parent may also be entitled to receive compensation for losses and damages.

 An injury claim involving a child can be very complex, especially if the child sustained a permanent impairment or disability.
 The future damages could be substantial.
 The insurance company may pressure the parent to settle the injury claim before the parent has a chance to comprehend the full value of the claim.
 In addition, both Kansas and Missouri law require that any settlement on behalf the minor child be approved by a court.